hybridgroup/cylon-intel-iot/README.md

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).

 This repository contains the Cylon adaptor for the [Intel Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html) and [Intel Galileo](http://www.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) IoT platforms.
-It uses the MRAA node module (https://github.com/intel-iot-devkit/mraa) created by the [Intel IoT team](https://github.com/intel-iot-devkit) thank you!
+It uses the Galileo-io node module (https://github.com/rwaldron/galileo-io/) created by [@rwaldron](https://github.com/rwaldron) thank you!

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)